 Using EasyOrg is easy and intuitive.
 All data within EasyOrg are based on text files.
-Everything you write; text, TODOs, deadline timestamps, comments etc are stored in text files on your own computer which makes it future proof and easy to migrate.
-Even if you use the GUI, all data is stored in text files.
+Everything you write; text, TODOs, deadline timestamps, comments etc are stored in a text file on your own computer which makes it future proof and easy to migrate.
+Even if you use the GUI, all data is stored in a text file.
 You can either use the built-in text editor or use the GUI or both depending on the situation and your preferences.
 Writing the text file in Org mode format allows EasyOrg to interpret TODO states, deadlines, priorities etc.

 Org was created by Carsten Dominik in 2003 to organize notes and todos by using Emacs.
 Org mode is a plain text document structure and syntax.
-We will explain more about Org mode in this documentation, but for more complete information you can check out the official Org documentation.
+We will explain more about Org mode in this documentation, but for a more complete introduction to Org you can check out the official Org documentation.
 EasyOrg is compatible with Org, but does not support all the features.
 You can still use unsupported features in your org-files, it's just that EasyOrg does not do anything with it.

 If you already have Org files, you can immediately use them with EasyOrg.
 Moving from Emacs Org mode to EasyOrg is easy.

 EasyOrg provides a text editor to the left and an agenda to the right.
 You can hide and show the editor with the 'Toggle Editor' button.

 The editor shows the content of the currently selected file.
 In the editor you can type and edit notes and TODOs as you like.
 Any updates you make will be reflected in the agenda after a few seconds delay.
 If you save the document the content is saved to you local disk.
 From the editor you can also easily perform tasks such as inserting timestamps, toggle TODO states as well as format the text.